+Though you can choose to teach lessons in isolation, they really work best as a full package.
+That means teachers should plan for two or three 10- to 25-minute lessons per week for four weeks (for each of the 10 units).
+If there's not enough time to do the full curriculum, teachers should be thoughtful in their choices of which lessons to skip so that they don't lose the advantages of exploring topics from multiple angles.
 Take advantage of the printable resources and really make the characters come alive for kids to get them fully engaged with the storylines and learning concepts.
-Though it would be great to have full parent participation, it may take some work to get families to put in the time required to complete all the home activities.
-Teachers may want to pick a few to send home so as not to overwhelm parents.Continue reading Show less
+Because of the wealth of resources, it may take some work to get families to put in the time required to complete all the home activities; teachers may want to pick a few to send home so as not to overwhelm parents.Continue reading Show less

-Teachers get an easy-to-follow overview, classroom resources like character cards and posters, and step-by-step instructions for each lesson.
-Every lesson also has quick tips for adjusting the lesson to make it more or less difficult or to adapt it for an ELL crowd.
-When teachers create a class account, they indicate the appropriate grade level.
-This choice affects the content of some of the lessons; higher grade levels get more complex and age-appropriate activities.
+Teachers get an easy-to-follow overview, classroom resources like character cards and posters, and step-by-step instructions for each standards-based lesson.
+Every lesson also has quick tips for adjusting the lesson to make it more or less difficult (to adapt it for ELL students), including text and audio in English or Spanish and a screen reader feature students can use or mute.
+When teachers create a class account, they can indicate the appropriate grade level.
+This choice affects the content of some of the lessons, meaning higher grade levels get more complex, age-appropriate activities.

 The home-school connection is a great idea, but some lessons require significant time commitments from parents.
-The materials, characters, and story plots seem a bit more appropriate for the lower elementary years but aren't so far off as to be totally irrelevant for older kids.
-At the time of this review, the only data tracking available was that teachers can mark which lessons they've completed; some teachers might appreciate a built-in reporting or assessment tool.
-Despite that shortcoming, Peekapak has done much of the background work for teachers looking to integrate social and emotional learning or character development into their teaching.
+The materials, characters, and story plots seem a bit more appropriate for the lower elementary years but are relevant enough to appeal to older kids as well.
+MyPeekaville has some kinks, such as repeat situations within the same activity, but it offers a personalized learning approach as kids learn to problem-solve their way through vital SEL concepts.
+Overall, teachers will appreciate that Peekapak has done much of the work for those looking to integrate social and emotional learning and character development into their teaching.